Use-case comparison

 Private proxies, Proxy servers, 70+ GEOs

-Best for users comparing private proxy servers and stable proxy access across multiple locations.
+Best for users comparing private proxy servers across multiple advertised locations.

 Residential proxies